SDMA case study: Zeke

 Zeke’s owners were concerned that he seemed to be eating a lot but losing weight.
 They also noticed him drinking and urinating more and meowing more than he usually does.
 His owners said he seemed to be active, but they were concerned that his habits at home were not normal for him.

 Complete blood count (CBC); chemistry panel, including the IDEXX SDMA Test and electrolytes; complete urinalysis; and total T4 were recommended.
 Zeke’s CBC results were within normal limits.
-Other findings are shown below.
+Other findings are shown here.

 - Based on history, physical examination, and laboratory results, Zeke was diagnosed with hyperthyroidism.

-- Increased SDMA* result guides us to investigate further—Chronic kidney disease (CKD) is a progressive disorder that may exist alongside other medical conditions.
+- An increased SDMA* result guides us to investigate further: Chronic kidney disease (CKD) is a progressive disorder that may exist alongside other medical conditions.
 While attention to the hyperthyroid condition was a medical priority, based on the diagnostics performed, the kidneys required investigation and support as well.

-- Possible further diagnostic investigation—Thoracic and abdominal imaging can help confirm and assess the medical conditions identified within the blood and urine diagnostics as well as other organ system impact (e.g., heart).
+- Possible further diagnostic investigation: Thoracic and abdominal imaging can help confirm and assess the medical conditions identified within the blood and urine diagnostics as well as other organ system impact (e.g., heart).
 An electrocardiogram would assess cardiac conductivity.
 Measurement of blood pressure was encouraged, as both kidney disease and hyperthyroidism are associated with high blood pressure.
+A urine culture and minimum inhibitory concentration (MIC) susceptibility and urine protein:creatinine (UPC) ratio are commonly performed as part of a complete kidney workup, also.

 Diagnosis and case follow-up

-Hyperthyroidism successfully treated with I-131 and concurrent International Renal Interest Society (IRIS) CKD Stage 2 disease.
+Because Zeke’s owner had a difficult time pilling him, his hyperthyroidism was successfully treated with I-131, and he was ultimately diagnosed with concurrent International Renal Interest Society (IRIS) CKD Stage 2 disease.

-Zeke did not return to his veterinarian for several months, but a recheck of his lab work at that time confirmed that his hyperthyroidism had been successfully treated.
+- Zeke did not return to his veterinarian for several months, but a recheck of his laboratory work at that time confirmed that his hyperthyroidism had been successfully treated.
 He continued to have an increased SDMA, a normal creatinine, and dilute urine.

 Follow-up laboratory results

-Zeke’s case reinforces that SDMA is more reliable than creatinine as a biomarker of kidney health.1–5 In this particular example of its reliability, SDMA held true to the indication of kidney disease, while creatinine fell victim to the influence of both metabolism and body mass.
+Zeke’s case reinforces that SDMA is more reliable than creatinine as a biomarker of kidney health.1–5 In this particular example, SDMA was more reliable than creatinine and accurately reflected loss of renal function, while creatinine underestimated renal function because of Zeke’s loss of lean muscle mass.

 Both kidney disease and hyperthyroidism are common medical conditions in older cats.
 Further challenging the reliability of creatinine in this case was the concurrent hyperthyroidism, which increases metabolism and artificially increases glomerular filtration rate (GFR).
-The concurrent conditions in this case revealed the shortcomings of creatinine, whereas influence on SDMA by hyperfiltration is only slightly blunted6 because of SDMA’s sensitivity for detecting kidney disease earlier and the fact that it is not influenced by other factors like muscle mass.4–5
+Diagnosing chronic kidney disease in hyperthyroid cats is challenging.
+Creatinine, being a by-product of muscle, is underproduced in feline hyperthyroidism as a result of muscle loss and becomes a poor indicator of kidney function.

 - Hall JA, Yerramilli M, Obare E, Yerramilli M, Yu S, Jewell DE.
 Comparison of serum concentrations of symmetric dimethylarginine and creatinine as kidney function biomarkers in healthy geriatric cats fed reduced protein foods enriched with fish oil, L-carnitine, and medium-chain triglycerides.
 Vet J. 2014;202(3):588–596.